-For example, if a company (A) agrees to fulfil a large order for the delivery of cakes and sandwiches to company (B) on a particular day and then (A) informs (B) that it is no longer able to provide the sandwiches and the cakes will be more expensive than agreed then company B could sue for the non performance of the contract even before the date that performance was due.
+For example, if a company (A) agrees to fulfil a large order for the delivery of cakes and sandwiches to company (B) on a particular day and then (A) informs (B) that it is no longer able to provide the sandwiches and the cakes will be more expensive than agreed, (B) could sue for the non-performance of the contract even before the date that performance was due.

 Legal arguments in breach of contract cases frequently surround what the parties have and have not agreed: the terms of the contract.
 This is especially true in contracts made verbally.
 Terms may be express or implied within a contract.

 Express terms are those specifically agreed at the time of drawing up the contract or those contained within other documents such as a set of standard terms and conditions used by a company or even in common use in the same industry.

 A recruitment business charges a business a fee for finding a new Finance Director.
 After two months in the role the new Finance Director resigns and the company refuses to pay the fee due to the recruitment company.
 Even though there is nothing in the contract between the recruitment business and the company governing such an occurrence, because the recruitment business is operating under its normal Terms and Conditions which state that ‘the fee is payable immediately on the candidate commencing work’ it could sue for breach of contract because this was an express term.

 These are those terms which are not contained within a contract but which the courts will construe as having been there.
 They could come about from the ‘officious bystander test’ in which had an ‘officious bystander’ been standing by when the parties entered into their negotiations they would have pointed out the missing term and the parties would have replied ‘of course’.